IRATA International Rope Access Training

 Provided by RAI:

-- All trainees will be provided with training manuals, IRATA TACS, IRATA ICOP, Pens and branded Buffs.
+- All trainees will be provided with training manuals, IRATA TACS, IRATA ICOP and Pens.

 - Daily meals are included in the price (for special preference, please bring your own).